 What is PCSS Implementation?

 PCSS Implementation is a project within PCSS that provides implementation technical assistance to healthcare organizations and providers for the use and/or expansion of substance use disorder (SUD) treatment services, including medications for opioid use disorder (MOUD).
 SUD are chronic diseases that affect millions of Americans.
 MOUD is considered a best practice in the treatment of SUD, especially for patients with OUD.
 Research shows that the use of medications to treat SUDs improves clinical outcomes over behavioral treatment alone.
 Despite the known benefits, local healthcare teams are often unsure how to initiate the use and management of MOUD.
 PCSS Implementation partners with clinical sites to develop tailored implementation of evidence-based practices in the prevention and treatment of SUD and OUD.

 - Identify barriers to and resources for implementation of SUD services at clinical sites

-- Deliver education on SUD and MAT appropriate for all staff at every professional level
+- Deliver education on SUD and MOUD appropriate for all staff at every professional level

 - Support the integration of SUD services into clinic workflow

 - Increase the number of patients receiving evidence-based SUD services

 - Develop a national, centralized portal of resources for implementation of SUD services

 What will the PCSS Implementation offer to participating clinical sites?